grame-cncm/faust/architecture/smartKeyboard/README.md

 ## SmartKeyboard Standard Parameters

-This section presents the different standard Faust parameters that can be used with `SmartKeyboard` interfaces.For practical use cases, check the [Additional Resources](#additional-resources) section.
-Additionally, [example codes](#TODO) can be found in the `/examples/smartKeyboard` folder of the Faust distribution.
+This section presents the different standard Faust parameters that can be used with `SmartKeyboard` interfaces.
+For practical use cases, check the [Additional Resources](#additional-resources) section.
+Also, example codes can be found in the `/examples/smartKeyboard` folder of [the Faust distribution](https://github.com/grame-cncm/faust).

 ### `freq`